microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 In order to improve customer case resolution, the right information needs to be available at the right time to customer representatives.
 The knowledge management capability in the banking customer engagement solution can help service agents to respond timely in a clear and standardized fashion, by being able to search through a knowledge base and find the right articles at the right time.

-This lowers the training cost of customer representatived, while keeping the quality of the custoemr service high.
+This lowers the training cost of customer representative, while keeping the quality of the customer service high.
 This is built on top of the knowledge article feature of Omnichannel for Customer Service.
 More information about this feature can be found [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/knowledge-management-oc).

 ## Planning guidelines for banking customer engagement